mdwmage/pudasm/README.md

 ### Building

-Clone repo & `cargo build --release`
+Clone repo & `cargo build --release` and move the "pudc" file elsewhere, such as on your $PATH.

+To run a PUD-ASM file, simply run `pudc /path/to/file`

 ## Using